-- 1. We recognise Keeping Children Safe in Education (KCSiE) 2021, Annex C, gives an overview of the role of the DSL.
-A copy of Annex C of is included at Annex 2 of this policy below. - 2.
-The Designated Safeguarding Leads and Deputies within our school will have the role explicitly stated in their job description. - 3.
-The Safeguarding Lead will: - i.
-Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002. - ii.
-Attend initial training for their role and refresh this within two years.
+- 1. We recognise Keeping Children Safe in Education (KCSiE) 2023, Annex C, gives an overview of the role of the DSL. - 2.
+The Designated Safeguarding Leads and Deputies within our school will have the role explicitly stated in their job description.